Wefactorit/terraform-aws-fargate/readme.md

 # Generic public FARGATE stack

 This Terraform stack will help you to launch a public task with fargate.
-All variables are in SDX.tfvars , fell free to modify these variables to match your needs.
+All variables are in sdx.tfvars , fell free to modify these variables to match your needs.
 Make sure you change the role into the main.tf file by the role you are using.

 ## Schema